SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DataBinding/JSONData/README.md

 #JSONData Sample

-This sample demonstrate how to binding local data through the SfDataManager to the Diagram component.
-Local JSON data can be bound to the Diagram component by assigning the array of objects to the Json property of the SfDataManager component.
+This sample demonstrates how to binding local data through the SfDataManager to the Diagram component.
+The local JSON data can be bound to the Diagram component by assigning the array of objects to the Json property of the SfDataManager component.

 ## Prerequisites